 How to Perform a Share Split on Ownr

-Proceed to the Share Classes and Restrictions section of the Amendment helper and enable this amendment type by clicking the switch at the top right of the window.
+Proceed to the Share Classes section of the Amendment helper and enable this amendment type by clicking "Edit".
 While active, you can click the "Split Shares" button and simply enter a value for how many times your shares will be split.

 For companies incorporated under the Alberta or British Columbian provincial government, the process is a little easier as it does not require amendments to be performed on your Articles of Incorporation.
 Once again, go to Share Classes under the Shares tab.
 Here, you will see a button prompting you to split your shares.
 Simply click this button and enter the value for how many times you wish your existing shares to be split.